dyadkin/Flange_GUI/README.md

 ## Flange Assembly GUI User Guide

 ### About
-Repo for a Senior Design Project (Spring 2020) with the goal of creating an Abaqus GUI plugin for a RFWN flange assmebly model.
+Senior Design Project (Spring 2020) with the goal of creating an Abaqus GUI plugin for a RFWN flange assmebly model.

 ### Installation
 Once a distribution of Abaqus CAE is installed on your machine, simply pull this respository and copy over the *FlangeMainGUI* folder into your *abaqus_plugins* directory.
 The plugin should appear in the *Plug-ins* drop down menu in Abaqus with the name *Flange Main GUI*. <br> <br>